robvdpol/RaceControl/README.md

 #### What happens with my credentials when I login?
 Your F1TV login credentials are stored locally in the Windows Credential Manager, so you don't have to login every time you start the application.
 If you wish to switch to a different F1TV account, press the button 'Delete stored credentials' located in 'Options'.
 Your credentials will be removed and you will be asked to login again.

+#### Where does Race Control store my settings and video layout?
+Will they be retained when I upgrade Race Control?
+Your settings and video layout are stored in JSON-files, which are saved to %LOCALAPPDATA%\RaceControl (usually located at C:\Users\<your username>\AppData\Local\RaceControl).
+When you upgrade Race Control your settings and video layout will be retained.

 #### Why is the VLC button disabled?
 You need to have VLC media player installed on your machine.
 The location of your VLC installation will be automatically detected.